prurigro/darkcloud-vimconfig/README.md

-# Darkcloud Vim Distribution: Theme, Config and Plugins #
+# darkcloud-vimconfig #

+A theme, config and collection of plugins for Vim.

 ## Requirements ##